FusionAuth/fusionauth-quickstart-rust-actix-web/article.md

 ## Getting Started

-Start with getting FusionAuth up and running and creating a new {frontmatter.technology} application.
+Start with getting FusionAuth up and running and creating a new {frontmatter.framework} application.

 ### Clone The Code